A Saver's Guide to Eating and Living Well

 Establish a Routine

 Try to prioritize your meals and go to the dining hall as often as possible.
-At first it might be difficult, but eventually your healthy habits will become second nature to you.
+At first it might be difficult, but eventually your healthy habits will become second nature to you and you won't feel as tempted to opt for a burger and fries or another expensive, unhealthy meal.

 Tips for Off-Campus Students